Scholarships Available To Forsyth Tech Students

 Forsyth Tech uses AcademicWorks, an online scholarship management system that automatically matches applicants to scholarship opportunities that they are qualified to receive.
 This system now handles scholarship applications online; paper applications are no longer available.

-The scholarship application period runs from April 1st through April 29th.
+The scholarship application period runs from April 1st and will run through April 30th.
 Applicants only need to complete one application to be considered for all of the Forsyth Tech scholarships.
 If a non-Forsyth Tech application is required, the scholarship information lists the appropriate website to download the application.

 To access the online scholarship application, please click the link below: